 A web host is a company that owns and maintains servers where your blog “lives”.
 There are thousands of web hosting companies, and almost as many opinions on which one is best, so how do you choose?
 I look at their customer support (are they available 24/7, 365 days/year?), read reviews, make sure they use cPanel (which makes it very easy to set things up, even if you’re a beginner), see if I can find uptime stats (reports on how much of the time their servers are up and running), and ask for recommendations.

-I use HostGator, which was recommended to me by my blogging coach, and I have been very happy with them.
-They guarantee 99.9% uptime, they use cPanel, live customer service is available 24/7, and they have helped me out on several occasions, with situations like when I accidentally crashed an entire blog by changing a piece of code I should have left alone.
-They had it back up again in a matter of minutes (and stayed on the phone with me until I was sure everything was working properly again.
+I use BigScoots which was recommended to me by a web developer, and I have been very happy with them.
+They use cPanel, are super nice, and their support is fantastic and very quick.
+They have helped me out on several occasions, with situations like when I accidentally crashed an entire blog by changing a piece of code I should have left alone.
+They had it back up again in a matter of minutes.
+They are also really affordable – their 55CC plan starts at $3.55/month.

 Another very popular option is Bluehost.
 They also use cPanel, setup is super easy, their support is there 24/7, and you get a free domain name when you sign up.
 Bluehost plans start at $3.95/month.